Walking St Mary’s, Isles of Scilly

 From here, only slightly footsore, we were minutes from Town beach, the quayside and our hotel for a very well-deserved drink and sit down.

 Although we had a great day out exploring, I slightly regretted not having a golf buggy for parts of it as we kept running out of time to see places like Pelistry Bay, Juliet’s Garden restaurant or the Carreg Dhu garden.
-I suppose if we had, we wouldn’t have been able to explore all the coast path though!
-Swings and roundabouts…
+But if we had, we wouldn’t have been able to explore all the coast path though… Evidently, I need a return visit.

 Disclosure: My trip to the islands was courtesy of Tregarthen’s Hotel and Isles of Scilly Travel.
 All opinions and ability to get lost while holding a map are my own.